Staff Review

 Duomo, Milan

 We then began to visit, one by one, the different properties that Kirker works with in Milan; each was impressive in their own right.
-From the deluxe five-star properties to the more simply-furnished four stars, it was wonderful to see the comprehensive selection of excellent hotels Kirker offers for Milan.
+From the deluxe five-star properties to the more simply-furnished four stars, it was wonderful to see the comprehensive selection of hotels Kirker offers for Milan.

 La Scala